 Even polar bears play Synapsis.

 You're probably thinking, "But doesn't it cost more than five dollars, especially for people out west?"
 Yes, but we pay the difference.

-Most orders ship USPS, but there are times when it makes more sense to use UPS, particularly for addresses in the west for more than one product.
+Most orders ship USPS, but there are times when it makes more sense to use UPS.
 Please provide an address that can accept USPS and UPS.
 All orders come with tracking information.